Expensify/App/help/card.md

 1. Navigate to the **Expenses** section in the Expensify app.
 2. Filter by **Expensify Card** to view all transactions made using the card.
 3. Select any transaction to view the details, including receipts and categorization.

+### [Dispute a transaction] How do I dispute an Expensify Card transaction?
+If you encounter a transaction error, you can dispute it by following these steps:

+1. Contact the merchant to try and resolve the issue directly.
+2. If unresolved, contact Expensify by opening a chat with Expensify Concierge or emailing concierge@expensify.com with details of the disputed charge and supporting documentation.
+3. If you suspect fraud, immediately deactivate your card by pressing your profile image, selecting **Wallet**, pressing your Expensify Card, and then **Report card fraud**.
+Follow the prompts to deactivate and request a new card.
+4. Enable [Two-Factor Authentication (2FA)](https://help.expensify.com/articles/new-expensify/settings/Enable-Two-Factor-Authentication) for added security.

+### [Add to Wallet] How do I add the Expensify Card to my digital wallet?
+To use your Expensify Card for contactless payments, add it to your Apple or Google Pay digital wallet:

+**Apple Pay**

+1. Open the **Wallet** app on your device.
+2. Press the **+** button to add a new card.
+3. Select **Debit or Credit Card**.
+4. Press **Continue** and follow the instructions to add your virtual Expensify Card.

+**Google Pay**

+1. Open the **Google Pay** app on your device.
+2. Press **Add to Wallet**.
+3. Select **Payment Card** and then **Add new debit or credit card**.
+4. Enter your virtual Expensify Card details to complete the process.

+### [Enable Notifications] How do I enable notifications for my Expensify Card?
+To receive real-time notifications for spending activity on your Expensify Card, follow these steps:

+1. From your Expensify Chat inbox, press the dropdown on the logo or avatar in the top left corner.
+2. Select the workspace you want to update the notification settings for.
+3. Press the workspace chat in your inbox (the chat with your workspace’s name as the title).
+4. Press the header at the top of the chat.
+5. Press **Settings**.
+6. Press **Notify me about new messages** and select **Immediately**.

+Then, enable notifications on your device:

+**iPhone**

+1. Go to your device settings.
+2. Find and tap **New Expensify**.
+3. Tap **Notifications** and enable notifications.
+4. Customize your alerts.
+Depending on your phone model, you may have extra options to customize the types of notifications you receive.

+**Android**

+1. Go to your device settings.
+2. Tap **Notifications** and select **Apps notifications**.
+3. Find and tap **New Expensify**.
+4. Enable notifications.
+5. Customize your alerts.
+Depending on your phone model, you may have extra options to customize the types of notifications you receive.

+You will now receive real-time spend notifications to your mobile device.

+### [Update Mailing Address] How do I update my Expensify Card mailing address?
+To update your mailing address for your Expensify Card, follow these steps:

+1. Hover over **Settings** and press **Account**.
+2. Press the **Credit Card Import** tab.
+3. Press **Request a New Card** on your physical card pending activation.
+4. Select **I lost my card**.
+If you’re updating your address to receive your new Expensify Visa® Commercial Card, select this option even though you have not lost a card.
+5. Confirm your details and press **Continue**.
+6. Update your address and press **Continue**.
+If the new card has already been shipped to an incorrect address, proceed to the next step to resend the card to the newly updated address.
+7. Proceed with the card replacement.
+Your new card will arrive in 2-3 business days.

+### [Check Card Limit] How do I check my Expensify Card limit?
+The Smart Limit of your Expensify Card updates automatically after each purchase.
+To check your available Smart Limit, follow these steps:

+1. Press your profile image or icon in the menu.
+2. Press **Wallet**.
+3. Press your Expensify Card to see the available Smart Limit.

+### [Manage Expensify Cards] How do I manage my issued Expensify Cards?
+To manage your issued Expensify Cards, you must be a Workspace Admin.
+Follow these steps:

+1. Press your profile image or icon in the bottom left menu.
+2. Scroll down and press **Workspaces** in the left menu.
+3. Select the workspace containing the desired Expensify Cards.
+4. Press **Expensify Card** in the left menu to see a list of all issued cards.
+5. Press a card row to view details or adjust the card limit, limit type, name, or deactivate it.
+6. Press **Settings** in the top right to adjust the settlement account or change the settlement frequency.

+### [Upgrade Cards] How do I upgrade to the new Expensify Visa® Commercial Card?
+To upgrade your company’s Expensify Cards to the new Expensify Visa® Commercial Card, follow these steps:

+1. On the **Home** page, press the task titled "Upgrade to the new and improved Expensify Card."
+2. Review and agree to the **Terms of Service**.
+3. Press **Get the new card** to automatically mail new physical cards to existing cardholders with limits greater than $0 and issue virtual cards for immediate use.
+4. If Positive Pay is enabled, contact your bank to whitelist the new ACH ID: 2270239450.
+5. Remind employees to update payment information for recurring charges to their virtual card information.

+Existing cards remain active until deactivated by a Domain Admin or the cardholder.
+Cards won't be issued to employees who don't currently have them; you'll need to [issue a new card](https://help.expensify.com/articles/expensify-classic/expensify-card/Set-Up-the-Expensify-Visa%C2%AE-Commercial-Card-for-your-Company) for them.

+### [View Virtual Card Details] How do I view my virtual Expensify Card details?
+To view your virtual card details in Expensify, follow these steps:

+1. Press your profile image or icon in the menu.
+2. Press **Wallet**.
+3. Press your Expensify Card.
+4. Press **Reveal Details** to view your virtual Expensify Card number, expiration date, CVV, and address.

 ## FAQ